donkirkby/live-py-plugin/docs/demo/matplotlib/multiplot.md

 be a float value between 0.0 and 1.0, inclusive.

 Try using `subplots_adjust` to recreate the layout of the Goal plot.
-A blue background colour is provided to make the figure canvas stand out.
+A blue background is provided to make the figure canvas stand out.
 Adjust the `subplots_adjust` parameters until your plot matches the Goal.

 [subplots_adjust documentation]: https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots_adjust.html